dockstore/dockstore-documentation/README.md

 # Dockstore Documentation

 Dockstore is using [Read the Docs](https://readthedocs.org/) for documentation!
+Please take a look at [our style guide](./style-guide.md) to learn about our approach to documentation.

 Below are some tips for setting up the documentation locally and updating the code.